nice1013/MyProjects/Websites/ReadMe.txt

 Ok so, it looks like I didn't export the wordpress sites properly.
 I forgot that wordpress needs the db in order to work.
 So stupid.
 Anyway.
 I have to make some wordpress sites to show i can do it.
-Till then. idc.
+Till then.
+Its not really a priority for me.